afbjorklund/nerdctl-toolbox/README.md

 The default `$DISTRO` is debian, but that can be changed.

+Default name for `$TOOLBOX` is nerdbox, can be changed too.

 ## Usage

 To build the toolbox image, with the user added: